Unsupervised classification of disordered patterns in an oppositely charged colloidal system: result

 Since the 2nd PC is the inner product of the second principal axis $\boldsymbol{w}_2$ and the data vector $\boldsymbol{V}$, each component of $\boldsymbol{w}_2$ acts as a weight for the corresponding component of $\boldsymbol{V}$.
 To identify which local structural descriptors affect the 2nd PC, we examine the weight $w_{2i}$, which is the $i$th component of $\boldsymbol{w}_2$.
 Specifically, we focus on the regions near the first two transition points (excluding the transition between the Coulomb Cluster and Coulomb String phases), where the 2nd PC changes its trend.
 Note that in $\boldsymbol{V}$, the descriptors are sorted in ascending order, and each component $v_i$ correlates with the local density around the target colloid.
 Therefore, smaller indices $i$ correspond to low-density regions, while larger indices reflect high-density regions.
 Figure \ref{fig:result3}(a) plots $w_{2i}$ as a function of the index $i$.
-It can be observed that $w_{2i}$ exhibits relatively large positive values in the middle range ($i = 50 - 80$) and significant negative values in the higher range ($i = 95 - 105$).
+It can be observed that $w_{2i}$ exhibits relatively large positive values in the middle range ($i = 50 \text{--} 80$) and significant negative values in the higher range ($i = 95 \text{--} 105$).
+(In the following, we refer to the representative element in the set of $v_i$ for $i = 50\text{--}80$ as $v_{med}$, and that for $i = 95\text{--}105$ as $v_{lar}$.)
 This indicates that descriptors from low- and high-density regions contribute to the 2nd PC with opposite signs.
 More specifically, the 2nd PC is approximately proportional to the difference between $v_{\text{med}}$ and $v_{\text{lar}}$, which represent $v_i$ corresponding to medium- and high-density regions.

 To understand the non-monotonic behavior of the 2nd PC shown in Fig.~\ref{fig:result1}(b), we discuss how $v_{\text{med}}$ and $v_{\text{lar}}$ change with increasing $\phi$.
 Figure \ref{fig:result3}(b) shows $v_i$ for various values of $\phi$.
 For all indices $i$, $v_i$ decreases with $\phi$ because stronger Coulomb interactions prevent positively charged colloids from clustering and reduce their local density.
 Since $v_{\text{med}}$ and $v_{\text{lar}}$ contribute the 2nd PC with opposite signs, the 2nd PC increases with $\phi$ when $v_{\text{lar}}$ decreases more rapidly than $v_{\text{med}}$.
 To confirm this expectation, we define the rate of change $\Delta \tilde{v}_i$ with respect to $\phi$ as: